Antonio Rojas (guerrilla): Recovery of Skull

 In 1887, the Smithsonian Institution received a donation of Rojas' skull by the French antiquarian Eugène Boban who was known for his ventures in skulls, notably in crystal skulls.
-When described about how he retrieved the skull, Boban stated that he acquired it from another collector who had bought it from a soldier.
+When describing how he retrieved the skull, Boban stated that he acquired it from another collector who had bought it from a soldier.
 The skull was confirmed to be Rojas' when Dr. Jane Walsh compared the skull to a photograph of Rojas and the skull currently resides at the warehouses of the Smithsonian Institution.